Novedades

 Managing seasonal fluctuations in demand and supply

 Many products are seasonal — from winter clothing to cold beverages.
-Retail stock replenishment enables retailers to prepare for peak sales periods when demand spikes but production or delivery capacity may be limited.
+Retail replenishment enables retailers to prepare for peak sales periods when demand spikes but production or delivery capacity may be limited.

 Balancing assortment between manufacturer and retailer